Worship services of the Church of Jesus Christ of Latter-day Saints: Adjustments due to COVID-19

 Due to the COVID-19 pandemic, church leaders announced in mid-March 2020 that all large public gatherings, including weekly worship services, would be discontinued until further notice.

 Weekly services have since resumed in many locations, as directed by local area presidencies.

 Elements of weekly worship services

 Sacrament meeting

-The main Sunday service is sacrament meeting which is attended by the combined congregation.
-Following an adjustment in January 2019, sacrament meeting is now held for 60 minutes.
-The foremost purpose of sacrament meeting is the blessing and passing of the sacrament, consecrated bread and water in remembrance of the body and blood of Christ, to the congregation.
-After the sacrament, the service usually consists of two or three lay sermons, called "talks," prepared and delivered by members of the congregation.
-Hymns, accompanied by piano or organ, are sung throughout the service as a form of worship through music.
-Once a month, usually on the first Sunday, instead of prepared talks, members are invited to bear their testimonies about Jesus Christ and gospel principles.
+The main Sunday service is the sacrament meeting, which is attended by the combined congregation.
+Following an adjustment in January 2019, the sacrament meeting is held for 60 minutes.
+The foremost purpose of the sacrament meeting is the blessing and passing of the sacrament—consecrated bread and water in remembrance of the body and blood of Jesus—to the congregation.
+After the sacrament, the service usually consists of two or three lay sermons, called "talks," prepared and delivered by congregation members.
+Hymns, accompanied by piano or organ, are sung throughout the service as a form of worship.
+Once a month, usually on the first Sunday, members are invited to bear their testimonies about Jesus and gospel principles instead of prepared talks.
 The testimonies are generally impromptu statements of personal faith.
 This meeting is called fast and testimony meeting.